scottyschup/ruby-curriculum/bonus/require.md

 Ruby doesn't know what `Board` is (because it's defined in another file that is never loaded).
-Therefore, Ruby throws an error when it sees the n ame `Board` and doesn't know what that means.
+Therefore, Ruby throws an error when it sees the name `Board` and doesn't know what that means.
 We need to instruct `lib/game.rb` to load `lib/board.rb`:

 Well, we know how to deal with this: